calebgray/portabuild/docs/index.md

 >
 > <img class="_" onload="compileTemplate(this)" src="data:image/svg+xml,<svg xmlns='http://www.w3.org/2000/svg'/>"/>

-> # The Most Generic Dockerfile
+### Nearly Generic Dockerfile

->
-> This is the `Dockerfile` which powers this GitHub action.
+This is the `Dockerfile` which endows GitHub with its action.
->

 > ```dockerfile
-> # The Most Generic Dockerfile.
-ACHTUNG: Dumps Its Load on Execution Failure Because This is...
-For Development Only!!!
+> # Nearly Generic Dockerfile.
+(ACHTUNG: Dumps whole load on failure because this is for professionals that don't believe in standards but follow them anyway.
+That's an endless loop straight to insanity... isn't it. >_<)
 > FROM ubuntu
 > COPY . .
 > CMD ([ -x ./build.sh ] && ./build.sh) \